yogitea/hugo-test/content/post/a-blog-using-hugo.md

 Next step was to create the circleCI project and commit changes to the repo to trigger the built process.
 Once I had found all the **issues** that prevented the built it actually work.
 Now the hard part begins...
 Creating content ;)

-> Issues I had:
+**Issues I had:**
-> 1. Missing (non documented) Environment variables for built in CircleCI.
+ 1. Missing (non documented) Environment variables for built in CircleCI.
-> 2. S3 eu-central-1 not supported with tool chain.
+ 2. S3 eu-central-1 not supported with tool chain.
 Had to switch to eu-west-1.
 Authentication error.
-> 3. Missing IAM permissions to access S3.
+ 3. Missing IAM permissions to access S3.
 (Simple oversight)
-> 4. Default deployment tool s3up command line did not include a region, which I needed to add for any custom region (default us-east-1) to work.
+ 4. Default deployment tool s3up command line did not include a region, which I needed to add for any custom region (default us-east-1) to work.
 The error is that bucket is not available.

     Example change circle.yml
         - s3up -source=public/ -bucket=$BUCKET -region=$REGION